Node.js os Module: CPU, Memory & Network Interfaces

 const lines = ['first line', 'second line', 'third line'];

-os.endianness() returns 'LE' or 'BE'.
-On x86, x64, and ARM in standard mode, it's 'LE' (little-endian).
-Big-endian systems are rare in 2024 - some IBM POWER configurations, certain MIPS variants, and a few embedded architectures.
-You'd use this when implementing binary protocols or file formats where byte order matters, though in practice you'll use Buffer.readInt32BE() / Buffer.readInt32LE() and choose the byte order explicitly based on the protocol spec rather than the host endianness.
+os.endianness() returns 'LE' or 'BE'. x86, x64, and ARM in standard mode are little-endian.
+Big-endian systems are rare in current server-side JavaScript work: some IBM POWER configurations, some MIPS variants, and embedded architectures still use them.
+You may care about host endianness when implementing binary protocols or file formats, but in practice you usually choose byte order explicitly with methods such as Buffer.readInt32BE() and Buffer.readInt32LE() because the protocol defines the byte order, not the host.

 System Uptime

-os.uptime(); // 847293Returns system uptime in seconds - how long the host machine has been running since its last boot.
-This is the machine's uptime, not the process's uptime.
-A server that's been up for 10 days has os.uptime() around 864,000. process.uptime() gives you the Node.js process's own uptime, which is usually much shorter.
+os.uptime(); // 847293os.uptime() returns system uptime in seconds: how long the host has been running since its last boot.
+The value belongs to the machine, not the current program.
+A server that has been up for 10 days reports around 864,000 seconds. process.uptime() reports the current Node process's uptime, which is usually much shorter.

-The underlying call on Linux reads /proc/uptime (the first number in that file is seconds since boot).
-On macOS, it uses sysctl with KERN_BOOTTIME and subtracts that from the current time.
-On Windows, GetTickCount64() returns milliseconds since boot, which libuv divides by 1000.
+On Linux, libuv reads /proc/uptime; the first number in that file is seconds since boot.
+On macOS, it uses sysctl with KERN_BOOTTIME and subtracts that boot time from the current time.
+On Windows, GetTickCount64() returns milliseconds since boot, and libuv divides by 1000.

-The value is useful for detecting whether the machine recently rebooted - if os.uptime() is under 300 seconds during a health check, something probably restarted the box.
-In containerized environments, os.uptime() reports the host's uptime, not the container's.
-For container uptime, you'd use process.uptime() (assuming the Node process starts with the container) or read /proc/1/stat for the container's init process start time.
+System uptime is useful for detecting recent host restarts.
+If a health check sees os.uptime() under 300 seconds, the machine probably rebooted recently.
+In containers, however, os.uptime() reports the host's uptime.
+For container uptime, use process.uptime() when the Node process starts with the container, or read /proc/1/stat for the container init process start time.

-Two primary sub-objects: os.constants.signals and os.constants.errno.
-These map human-readable names to their numeric values.
+os.constants has two primary sub-objects: signals and errno.
+They map readable names to numeric values.

 os.constants.signals.SIGTERM; // 15